 SEC.
-5.15 SHORTLISTING
+5.12 SHORTLISTING

-After proposals have been prioritized, the State may shortlist and interview the top three highest ranking Offerors.
-The State may increase or decrease the number of Offerors in this list based on the competitiveness of the proposals and/or from feedback from the Evaluation Committee.
+After proposals have been prioritized, the state may shortlist and interview the top three highest ranking offerors.
+The state may increase or decrease the number of offerors in this list based on the competitiveness of the proposals and/or from feedback from the PEC.

 SEC.
-5.16 INTERVIEWS OF KEY PERSONNEL
+5.13 INTERVIEWS OF KEY PERSONNEL

-The State may conduct interviews with the key personnel from each of the shortlisted Offerors, as identified in section 4.09 step 2 and Attachment G (the State reserves the right to request additional personnel).
+The state may conduct interviews with the key personnel from each of the shortlisted offerors, as identified below (the state reserves the right to request additional personnel):